willn/go_meals_scheduling/DIRECTIONS_START_MID_SEASON.md

 ### clear out prior data from tables
 `./connect_to_mysql.sh < sql/reset_mid_season.sql`

+### Resolve issues with moved-out workers

+For anyone who has moved out since the work assignments were made for the current season, then keep an eye out for them, and work with the meals and work committee to figure out if we're going to re-assign or even cancel.

+Sometimes holes can be filled by newer members who have not been integrated into the work system yet.

 ### Add any new users

 If someone new has moved in, or started working in the system, their usernames